mohaimin1935/bytebooks/README.md

 ### Todo FRONTEND

-- [ ] delete prev file from firebase
+- [x] delete prev file from firebase
+- [ ] remove your books from creator
+- [ ] add search functionality in book list for content
+- [ ] audio player

 ### Todo BACKEND